JasonHaley/agentcon-boston-workshop/labs/lab2/readme.md

     cl.user_session.set("thread", thread)
     await answer.send()
 ```
-This added a few things:
+This adds a few things to what was there:
-- setting of the agent and thread variables from teh session if they exist
+- setting of the agent and thread variables from the session, if they exist
 - created a variable `current_filename` for debugging, this is so you don't have to keep uploading the same file later
 - setting of the **message** variable for the agent
 - added the streaming messages from the agent